Thurston's asymmetric metric for the space of flat metrics

 \subsection{Genus 2 examples}

-We will give an example showing that $K(\cdot,\cdot)$ is not always symmetric.
-In fact, being asymmetric is expected to be the general case.
-See Section \ref{topology}.
+We now present an example demonstrating that $K(\cdot,\cdot)$ is not always symmetric.
+In fact, asymmetry is expected to be the generic behavior (see Section \ref{topology}).

-Two squares of area $\frac{1}{2}$ in Figure \ref{genus 2}.
+Consider two squares, each of area $1/2$, as shown in Figure \ref{genus 2}.
 By identifying parallel sides with matching labels, we obtain a flat surface of genus 2.
-Varying the length of the saddle connection IV, we can get a family of translation surfaces.
+Varying the length of the saddle connection labeled IV produces a family of translation surfaces.
 Let $q_s$ denote the translation structure in which the length of saddle connection IV is $s \in (0, 1/\sqrt{2})$.